 The confirmation that this text is allegorical in context is the following verse:

 The problems with these verses lies not with whether the facts in them are true or not: Rather, it is that they have been mistranslated and misinterpreted.
-Ecclesiastical (professional) scholars and clergy from the Christian and Hebrew religious organizations have created these problems because they did not understand the meaning of these verses.
+Sectarian scribes and clergy have created these problems because they did not understand the meaning of these verses.
 Rather, in an attempt to create credibility for their respective religious groups, they have attempted to create a false historical chronology with these verses.

 This doesn't mean that these verses are not factual or historical.
 Rather, they are simply misunderstood and mistranslated.